Ragnyll/ragnyll.github.io/_posts/2023-04-11-mid-level-swe-resume.md

 &nbsp;&nbsp;&nbsp; If you are advertising personal projects, include the name of the project, the tech stack, and what it does.
-Unless it is a major open source project then you don't need towrite a ton here, just a sentence or two explaining what it is.
+Unless it is a major open source project then you don't need to write a ton here, just a sentence or two explaining what it is.

 &nbsp;&nbsp;&nbsp; If you are writing some sort of community involvment thing